A dog-friendly Bed and Breakfast nestled in the foothills of the

 If you enjoy horses there are beautiful farms with horses everywhere.
 This area is considered the horse country of the piedmont of South Carolina and Western North Carolina.
 Landrum and Tryon play host to many horse shows every year at The Tryon International Equestrian Center and F.E.N.C.E.

-you can return to Barking Fox Farm Guest House to again relax and enjoy farm life with horses and serenity.
+At the end of the day you you can return to Barking Fox Farm Guest House to again relax and enjoy farm life with horses and serenity.